thomas-mangin/vyos-documentation/docs/configuration/service/dhcp-server.rst

    If set to ``enable`` on global level, updates for all scopes will be enabled, except if explicitly set to ``disable`` on the scope level.
 If set to ``disable``, updates will only be sent for scopes, where ``send-updates`` is explicity set to ``enable``.

    This model is followed for a few behavioral settings below: if the option is not set, the setting is inherited from the parent scope.
 You can override the parent scope setting by setting the option explicitly.

-.. cfgcmd:: set service dhcp-server dynamic-dns-update force-update [ enable
+.. cfgcmd:: set service dhcp-server dynamic-dns-update override-no-update [ enable
    | disable ]

    VyOS will ignore client request not to update DNS records and send DDNS update requests regardless.

-.. cfgcmd:: set service dhcp-server dynamic-dns-update force-update-both [ enable
+.. cfgcmd:: set service dhcp-server dynamic-dns-update override-client-update [ enable
    | disable ]

    VyOS will override client DDNS request settings and always update both